top of page

 In this article:

-Here's the video of the live stream I did about Frozen Shoulders.
+Here's the video of the live stream I did about frozen shoulder.
 You'll find a detailed demonstration of some of the exercises that I prescribe my patients.

 Researchers are not quite clear yet on why some people develop frozen shoulders.
 What they do know is that it seems to be caused by an over-reaction of the immune system.
 Your own immune system causes a massive inflammatory reaction (inflammation) in the shoulder which causes adhesions, fibrosis and thickening of the capsule and ligaments that surround the shoulder joint.
 This in turn causes the space inside the joint to narrow.